 Although febrile seizures may cause great fear and concern for parents, most febrile seizures produce no lasting effects.
 Simple febrile seizures don't cause brain damage, mental retardation or learning disabilities, and they don't mean your child has a more serious underlying disorder.

 Febrile seizures also aren't an indication of epilepsy, a tendency to have recurrent seizures caused by abnormal electrical signals in the brain.
-The odds that your child will develop epilepsy after a febrile seizure are small.
-Only a small percentage of children who have a febrile seizure go on to develop epilepsy, but not because of the febrile seizures.
+The odds that your child will develop epilepsy after a febrile seizure are small, approximately 1 percent.

 Recurrent febrile seizures